vladi3ir/CarND_Advanced_Lane_Lines/README.md

 I initially had some trouble fitting the polynomial as the adjacent vehicle was detected and had a higher contrast than the adjacent lane lines.
 To avoid the problem of detecting objects outside of the driving lane I focused only on pixel range from 400 to 600, excluding the adjacent vehicle.

-where the pipeline might fail and how I might improve it if I were going to pursue this project further.
 The pipeline works well on flat roads, but will likely need additional processing for roads with hills and higher contrasting shadows.
+If we were going to pursue this project further, there would have to be another type of data set that can provide measurements of the distance between the vehicle and the environment.
+Image data alone cant tell the difference between a sharp turn and a slight turn with a hill.